lux4rd0/weatherflow-collector/README.md

 RSSI and Battery Voltage over time defaulted to the last seven days are shown at the top of the dashboard, while current device details are shown below.

-Sensor Status measurements are shown with a number related to each per minute collection from the device.
+Sensor Status measurements are shown with a number related to each per-minute collection from the device.
 Either "Sensors OK" is down or any failures, which sensor had the error.
-Note that if you have the Lightning Disturber enabled, you may see a high number of failures as electromagnetic interference is being suppressed.
+Note that if you have the Lightning Disturber enabled, you may see many failures as electromagnetic interference is being suppressed.

 ### Forecast - [14380](https://grafana.com/grafana/dashboards/14380)

 <center><img src="./images/weatherflow_collector-forecast.jpg"></center>

-Provides both a daily and hourly forecast in table format with charts below them.
+A daily and hourly forecast in table format with charts below them.
 The default time range includes the current day plus the next nine upcoming days.
 The interval drop-down at the top defaults to 12 hours to provide for highs and lows forecasts.
 Clicking on any of the dates in the "Forecast - Daily" table will refresh the Forecast hourly table to that day's hourly forecasts.
 This can also be done from the top "Forecast Day" drop-down menu.

 ### Forecast Vs. Observed - [14379](https://grafana.com/grafana/dashboards/14379)

 <center><img src="./images/weatherflow_collector-forecast_vs_observed.jpg"></center>

 As forecast data is collected, this dashboard may be used to compare what was forecasted (by how many days out) versus the observed metric from your WeatherFlow device.
 Temperature, Humidity, Wind, and UV measurements are covered here.
 By default, "All" available forecast days are overlayed over the observed metric.
-You can choose different "Days Out" from the top drop-down menu to compare individual forecasts.
+You can choose "Days Out" from the top drop-down menu to compare individual forecasts.

 ### Historical (local-udp) - [14381](https://grafana.com/grafana/dashboards/14381)

 <center><img src="./images/weatherflow_collector-historical_local-udp.jpg"></center>

 Provides a place to view weather details over longer periods of time.
-It defaults to 30 days with a 12-hour interval to show highs and lows for each of the Air Temperature, Humidity, Station Pressure, Solar, and Wind metrics.
-Precipitation Accumulation is displayed for any days that precipitation is detected.
+It defaults to 30 days with a 12-hour interval to show highs and lows for each Air Temperature, Humidity, Station Pressure, Solar, and Wind metrics.
+Precipitation Accumulation is displayed for any day that precipitation is detected.

 ### Historical (remote) - [14382](https://grafana.com/grafana/dashboards/14382)

 <center><img src="./images/weatherflow_collector-historical_remote.jpg"></center>

-Provides a place to view weather details over longer periods of time.
+This provides a place to view weather details over longer periods of time.
 It defaults to 30 days with a 12-hour interval to show highs and lows for each of the Air Temperature, Humidity, Station Pressure, Solar, and Wind metrics.
-Includes [derived metrics](https://weatherflow.github.io/Tempest/api/derived-metric-formulas.html)  as well such as Feels Like, Heat Index, Wind Chill, Dry Bulb, Wet Bulb, and Dew Point.
-Precipitation Accumulation is displayed for any days that precipitation is detected.
+It includes [derived metrics](https://weatherflow.github.io/Tempest/api/derived-metric-formulas.html) as well as Feels Like, Heat Index, Wind Chill, Dry Bulb, Wet Bulb, and Dew Point.
+Precipitation Accumulation is displayed for any day that precipitation is detected.

 ### Overview - [14383](https://grafana.com/grafana/dashboards/14383)

 <center><img src="./images/weatherflow_collector-overview.jpg"></center>

 Overview is the default landing page for the WeatherFlow Collector AIO.
-It provides an overview of current weather metrics and live updates for Wind and direction.
-From here, you can choose other dashboards from the top right-hand dashboard panel or the top left-hand side drop-downs under "WeatherFlow Collector Dashboards."
+It provides an overview of current weather metrics and live updates on wind and direction.
+You can choose other dashboards from the top right-hand dashboard panel or the top left-hand side drop-downs under "WeatherFlow Collector Dashboards."

 ### Rain and Lightning - [14384](https://grafana.com/grafana/dashboards/14384)

 <center><img src="./images/weatherflow_collector-rain_and_lightning.jpg"></center>

-A historical view (defaulted to seven days) shows both the precipitation rate alongside the daily accumulation.
+A historical view (defaulted to seven days) shows the precipitation rate and daily accumulation.
 As you zoom into the specific precipitation events, change the Interval drop-down to smaller increments (up to 1-minute collections) for finer rates.

-For Lightning, Strikes and Distance show on a heatmap visualization.
-Time is across the x-axis while the number of detected lightning strikes is bucketed by color (dark blue to yellow).
+For Lightning, Strikes and Distance are shown on a heatmap visualization.
+Time is across the x-axis, while the number of detected lightning strikes is bucketed by color (dark blue to yellow).
 The Y-axis shows the bucketed distances (up to 40 miles away).
-Hover over each of the squares to see a histogram of each strike/distance count.
+Hover over each square for a histogram of each strike/distance count.

 <center><img src="./images/weatherflow_collector-rain_and_lightning_histogram.jpg"></center>